hacf-fr/Information/README.md

 directly or on the [community Discord](https://discord.gg/uybmhR).
 You will be then able to host your projects here and/or participate to existing projects.

+To contribute to this organization, you have to be compliant with the [code of conduct](./CODE_OF_CONDUCT_EN.md) of this commmunity.

 ### Usefull Link